Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

 ## Introduction

-Thank you for being part of the [dbt's package hub community](https://hub.getdbt.com/) and maintaining [dbt packages](/docs/build/packages)!
+Thank you for being part of the [dbt's package hub community](https://hub.getdbt.com/) and maintaining [packages](/docs/build/packages)!
 Your work makes dbt’s ecosystem possible and helps thousands of teams reuse trusted models and macros to build faster, more reliable analytics.

 This guide will help you upgrade your dbt packages to be [<Constant name="fusion" />](/docs/fusion)-compatible.
 A <Constant name="fusion" />-compatible package:
 - Supports [<Constant name="fusion_engine" />](/docs/fusion) version `2.0.0`